ananyaaa26/Linux-Administration/lab_2.md

 # Experiment 2:
+View the gedit man page.
-View the gedit man page, find the command to tune ext4 file-system parameters, and use brace expansion to generate strings.
+Use the man -k ext4 command to find the command to tune ext4 file-system parameters.
+Brace expansion is used to generate discretionary strings of characters.
+Braces contain a comma-separated list of strings, or a sequence expression.
+The result includes the text that precedes or follows the brace definition.

 ## Description
 In this experiment, we explore three different Linux command-line functionalities: